evergreen-ci/evergreen/docs/Project-Configuration/Project-and-Distro-Settings.md

 alias on the patch configure page on the new UI.
 The alias can also be added as a Github Trigger Alias in the GitHub Pull Request Testing section to kick off a child patch for each pull request opened in the repository as well as each subsequent push to each pull request.
+If the child patch tracks the same project and branch as the parent patch, the child patch will also include the changes from the parent patch.

 To pass information from the upstream patch to the downstream patch use [downstream_expansions.set](Project-Commands.md#downstream_expansionsset)